Financial and Welfare Guardianship in Scotland

 A person may lack capacity as a result of a lifelong condition, e.g. learning difficulties or disability, or as a result of illness, e.g. dementia or a stroke.
 Whatever the reason, that person is not in a position to delegate powers to a trusted relative/friend themselves and court intervention is required.

 What is Guardianship?

 Guardianship orders appoint someone to act on another’s behalf and can cover financial matters only, welfare matters only or both financial and welfare matters.

-We have considerable experience of assisting family members, friends and carers of adults who lack capacity to manage their own affairs in obtaining Financial and/or Welfare Guardianship orders.
+We have considerable experience of assisting family members, friends and carers of adults who lack the capacity to manage their own affairs in obtaining Financial and/or Welfare Guardianship orders.
 Our team regularly appear in court to process guardianship applications.